-We talked to Dominic Tinodi, Co-Founder of Smarthlete, a recruiting network that brings together athletes (parents) & college coaches directly, but also intermediaries in the market, and he had the following to say:-
+Dominic Tinodi, Co-Founder of Smarthlete tells us how this recruiting network brings together athletes (parents) & college coaches directly, but also intermediaries in the market.

 First of all, how are you and your family doing in these COVID-19 times?